maskarade/Android-Orma/README.md

 ## Associations

-Tow orma models can be associated with Association mechanism.
+Two orma models can be associated with Association mechanism.
 There are two type of association: has-one and has-many.

 ### Has-One Associations